RozitaHaghighi/NLP/README.md

 # NLP
+These are my assignments:
-Bag of Words implementation for Sentiment analysis
+1- Bag of Words implementation for Sentiment analysis 2- Word2Vec and Analogy Test
+3- Transforner for translation with Encoder Decoder(BERT) and T.